Skip to Content

 In a colonoscopic study of 3,121 predominantly male U.S. veterans (mean age: 63 years), advanced neoplasia (defined as an adenoma that was ≥10.0 mm in diameter, a villous adenoma, an adenoma with high-grade dysplasia, or invasive cancer) was identified in 10.5% of the individuals.
 Among patients with no adenomas distal to the splenic flexure, 2.7% had advanced proximal neoplasia.
 Patients with large adenomas (≥10.0 mm) or small adenomas (<10.0 mm) in the distal colon were more likely to have advanced proximal neoplasia than were patients with no distal adenomas (OR, 3.4; 90% CI, 1.8–6.5 and OR, 2.6; 90% CI, 1.7–4.1, respectively).
 One-half of those with advanced proximal neoplasia, however, had no distal adenomas.
 In a study of 1,994 adults (aged 50 years or older) who underwent colonoscopic screening as part of a program sponsored by an employer, 5.6% had advanced neoplasms.
 Forty-six percent of those with advanced proximal neoplasms had no distal polyps (hyperplastic or adenomatous).
 If colonoscopic screening is performed only in patients with distal polyps, about half the cases of advanced proximal neoplasia will not be detected.

 A study of colonoscopy in women compared the yield of sigmoidoscopy versus colonoscopy.
-Among 1,463 women, cancer was found in one woman and advanced colonic neoplasia in 72 women or 4.9% (about one-half the prevalence compared with men).
+Among 1,463 women, cancer was found in one woman and advanced colonic neoplasia was found in 72 women or 4.9% (about 50% of the prevalence compared with men).
 The authors focused, however, on RR (i.e., RR of missing an advanced neoplasm) as the outcome, instead of absolute risk of such neoplasms, which is substantially lower in women.
 In addition, the natural history of advanced neoplasia is not known, so its importance as an outcome in studies of detection is not clear.

 Analysis of data from a colonoscopy-based screening program in Warsaw, Poland demonstrated higher rates of advanced neoplasia in men than in women.
 The predominant age range of participants was 50 to 66 years.
 Of the 43,042 participants aged 50 to 66 years, advanced neoplasia was detected in 5.9% (5.7% among women with a family history of CRC, 4.3% among women without a family history of CRC, 12.2% among men with a family history of CRC, and 8.0% among men without a family history of CRC).
 Clinically significant complications requiring medical intervention were rare (0.1%) consisting of five perforations, 13 episodes of bleeding, 22 cardiovascular events, and 11 other events over the entire population of 50,148 screened persons.
 There were no deaths; however, the author reported that collection of 30-day complications data was not systematic; therefore, the data may not be reliable.